sparkflows/sparkflows-docs/docs/tutorials/time-series/Time-Series-Feature-Engineering.rst

 --------------
 **One step moving average**

-* Moving average are commonly used to streamline short-period fluctuations in time series data and feature long-term patterns.
+* Moving average is commonly used to streamline short-period fluctuations in time series data and feature long-term patterns.
-* For one step window size will be from -1 to 1 for sales data
+* For one step, window size will be from -1 to 1 for sales data

  .. figure:: ../../_assets/tutorials/time-series/ts_features/ma1.png
    :alt: Stock Forecasting